Panzergrenadier

 Panzergrenadier, abbreviated as PzG (WWII) or PzGren (modern), meaning "Armour"-ed fighting vehicle "Grenadier", is the German term for the military doctrine of mechanized infantry units in armoured forces who specialize in fighting from and in conjunction with infantry fighting vehicles (IFVs) – that is, armoured troop carriers designed to carry a mechanized squad of six to eight soldiers into, during and out of combat while providing direct fire support for those troops.

-The doctrine originated primarily in Nazi Germany during World War II and is today used by name in the countries of Germany, Austria, Switzerland and Sweden.
+The doctrine originated primarily in Germany before World War II and is today used by name in the countries of Germany, Austria, Switzerland and Sweden.

 Doctrine

 Swedish Panzergrenadiers displaying mounted and dismounted combat with strf 90C IFVs.

 Panzergrenadier combat is conducted in close cooperation with IFVs.
 Each Panzergrenadier squad has its own designated IFV during battle.
 Combat can be conducted either from within the vehicle via portholes in the walls or hatches on the roof etc., so-called mounted combat, or from outside the vehicle in its vicinity using dismount-hatches at the back of the vehicle, so-called dismounted combat.

 Combat missions consist of ambushing, fire support, reconnaissance, spearhead attacks, etc. Depending on the armament, the IFV can have a varying degree of active participation in the battle.
 Early examples simply featured a pair of rifle-calibre machine guns.
 Modern day examples traditionally use medium-caliber (20-60 mm) autocannons and integrated missile-systems in a revolving turret.
 Unlike traditional mechanized infantry, Panzergrenadiers do not use armoured personnel carriers (APC) in their doctrine, as APCs are intended as "armoured taxis" and by design lack the ability for mounted combat.